-The difference between voluntary sexual relationships and sexual harassment is that harassment contains elements of coercion, threat and/or unwanted attention in a non-reciprocal relationship.
+The difference between voluntary sexual relationships and sexual harassment is that harassment contains elements of coercion, threat and/or unwanted attention that harassment contains elements of coercion, threat and/or unwanted attention in a non-reciprocal relationship.
 Sexual harassment usually is unwelcome and repeated behavior, but in some instances it can be an action that only occurs once.
 In most normal interpersonal relationships an individual can exercise freedom of choice in deciding with whom they wish to establish a close, intimate relationship.
 These choices are based on mutual attraction, caring and a reciprocal interest in pursuing the relationship.
 These elements are absent in sexual harassment.
 This policy in no way is intended to impede artistic representation of human behavior in exhibits or other normal academic activity.
 All students, faculty, staff, and administrators will be held accountable for compliance with this policy.
 While each case of sexual harassment and its resulting effect upon the mission of the University must be considered on its own, violations of this policy may lead to disciplinary action to include suspension or removal.